 Trickster Archetype: Gender

 The trickster is usually male.
-Lewis Hyde, in his 1998 book, Trickster Makes This World: Mischief, Myth, and Art, explains that
+Lewis Hyde, in his 1998 book, Trickster Makes This World: Mischief, Myth, and Art (Click to buy the book and support Mindfunda) explains that

 - Tricksters may belong to patriarchal mythologies, ones in which the prime actors, even oppositional actors, are male.